Skip to main content

 MTA pays substantial settlements—cases have value from $100K to $8M+ depending on injuries

-If you or a loved one was injured in a bus accident on any of the routes or at any of the intersections listed above—or anywhere else in New York—contact Licatesi Law Group IMMEDIATELY.
-Time is critical for preserving video evidence and meeting notice deadlines.
+If you or a loved one was injured in a bus accident on any of the routes or at any of the intersections listed above—or anywhere else in New York—contact Licatesi Law Group RIGHT AWAY.
+Time is important for preserving video evidence and meeting notice deadlines.
 Call (516) 227-2662 for a free consultation.
 We handle all bus accident types: MTA, school buses, tour buses, charter buses, and private shuttles.

 Frequently Asked Questions About Bus Accidents